Ready for a crash course in money management? Check out these money management tips to take control of your finances.

 A budget starts with an inventory of your income and where you’re spending it.
 It’s also important to lay out your short- and long-term financial goals, so you know how much you need to commit to savings.
 Analyzing your current expenses and spending habits by category will show you where you might need to make changes to fulfill your goals.

-When crafting a budget, following these recommendations from Fifth Third’s personal finance experts can help make the process easier.
-One additional option to consider is what’s known as the 50/30/20 budget rule: Allocate 50% of after-tax income to essential expenses—rent, food, utilities—30% to things you want, and 20% to savings.
+When creating a budget, consider the 50/30/20 budget rule: Allocate 50% of after-tax income to essential expenses—rent, food, utilities—30% to things you want, and 20% to savings.

 2. Build a Financial Safety Net

 Life is anything but predictable, which includes situations that require quick access to cash.
 Instead of using a credit card to pay for a major car repair or an unexpected medical expense—and running up more debt—it’s far better to tap an existing emergency fund.
 Building an emergency fund will take time, but strive to eventually save three to six months of your current living expenses; people who are self-employed may want a larger financial cushion.
 Keep the funds in a savings account, such as a Fifth Third Momentum® Savings Account, so you can access your money when you need it.

 Carrying debt, especially from credit cards, will put a major drain on your finances until you’re out from under the high interest rates you’re paying each month.
 Make a realistic plan for how long it will take you to pay off credit card balances and other loans and chip away at that debt every month.
 Start by making extra payments on the credit cards with the highest interest rate.
 Going forward, only charge what you can pay in full each month.
 Keep going until you’ve eliminated all debt, except long-term loans such as your mortgage, which will take many years to pay off.

 4. Invest in Your Future